MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

     // Convert the wchar_t string to a char* string.
 Record
     // the length of the original string and add 1 to it to
-    // origsize for the terminating null character. size_t origsize = wcslen(orig) + 1;
+    // account for the terminating null character. size_t origsize = wcslen(orig) + 1;
     size_t convertedChars = 0;